mixpanel/mixpanel-react-native/README.md

 - [Mixpanel.People](#Mixpanel.People)

 ```
-NOTE: To call any method from both classes first you have to call init method from Mixpanel class.
+Note: To call any method from both classes first you have to call init method from Mixpanel class.
 ```

 <a name="Mixpanel"></a>